Home » Dietary Supplements » Antioxidants

 Although the list of health benefits associated with ginseng could take up pages, some of these supposed benefits have more scientific merit than others.
 For example, there is good scientific evidence, according to the Mayo Clinic, that ginseng may benefit patients who have heart problems.
 Ginseng has also been shown to reduce blood sugar levels to reasonable levels for people who have type-2 diabetes.
 Research has also shown that ginseng can boost the effectiveness of antibiotics and flu vaccinations.
 No one is sure why this seems to be the case, and more research is needed to fully understand these benefits.

 As far as the other numerous claims about ginseng and its health benefits, the verdict is still out.
 Research is being done but some of the results have been inconclusive.
-For example, more research is needed to determine if ginseng can actually help in the treatment of ADHD or if it can help patients going through chemotherapy to retain more of their weight and immune system capabilities.
+For example, more research is needed to determine if ginseng can actually help in the treatment of ADHD or if it can help patients going through chemotherapy to retain more of their weight and capabilities.
 Other possible benefits of ginseng include lowering cholesterol, lowering blood pressure, correcting erectile dysfunction, lowering the risk of cancer, and dozens of other health conditions.

 Part of the reason for this problem is that many of the earliest research studies performed on ginseng’s benefits in these areas were not done properly or were not done with proper controls in place, which means that results could be questionable.
 Repeating the studies under better conditions to achieve more accurate results takes time, volunteers, and funding, hence the delay in developing conclusive evidence.